quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part12_4.10_SIMDVector.md

 Background context: In three-dimensional Cartesian coordinates, we can choose between a right-handed (RH) or left-handed (LH) coordinate system.
 The orientation of these systems differs in how their axes are oriented relative to each other.
 :p What is the difference between right-handed and left-handed coordinate systems?
 ??x
-In a right-handed coordinate system, when you curl the fingers of your right hand around the z-axis with the thumb pointing toward positive \(z\) coordinates, your fingers point from the x-axis toward the y-axis.
+In a right-handed coordinate system, when you curl the fingers of your right hand around the z-axis with the thumb pointing toward positive $z$ coordinates, your fingers point from the x-axis toward the y-axis.
 In contrast, in a left-handed coordinate system, this is done using your left hand, resulting in different directions for one of the axes. x??

 ---